ArcadeData/arcadedb-docs/src/main/asciidoc/sql/Pagination.md

 [[SQL-Pagination]]
-### Pagination
+**Pagination**

 OrientDB supports pagination natively.
 Pagination doesn't consume server side resources because no cursors are used.
-Only <<Record ID's,../datamodeling/Concepts.md#record-id) are used as pointers to the physical position in the cluster.
+Only <<RID,Record ID's) are used as pointers to the physical position in the cluster.

 There are 2 ways to achieve pagination:

-** Use the SKIP-LIMIT **
+**Use the SKIP-LIMIT**

 The first and simpler way to do pagination is to use the `SKIP`/`LIMIT` approach.
 This is the slower way because OrientDB repeats the query and just skips the first X records from the result.
 Syntax: